aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-4-release-notes/_index.md

 Since then, much effort was invested into reproducing MS Word table layout logic without relying on stored column widths.
 It turned out that replacing the default logic for any arbitrary table and contents is not feasible.
 There are too many nuances with content metrics and different combinations of table/cell/container properties to take into account and be sure about the correct results.
-So a limited approach was adopted when AW only replaces stored column widths after checking that everything that can influence table layout of a specific table is supported by the re-calculation algorithm.
+So a limited approach was adopted when Aspose.Words only replaces stored column widths after checking that everything that can influence table layout of a specific table is supported by the re-calculation algorithm.
 The class of the supported tables was widened significantly in release 22.2 and it will be further widened in the future.

 As of now, the most common combinations of table content and table/cell properties are supported by the new approach.
 The new approach also replaces UpdateTableLayout() logic for the supported tables.